 - packaging materials that are not food grade, resulting in chemical leaching into the food

-An allergy is a medical condition in which exposure to a food or substance, normally a glycoprotein triggers a harmful immune response in a person.
+An allergy is a medical condition in which exposure to a food or substance, usually a glycoprotein, triggers a harmful immune response in a person.

-This immune response called an allergic reaction occurs because the immune system attacks proteins in the food that are normally harmless.
+This immune response called an allergic reaction occurs because the immune system attacks proteins in the food that are usually harmless.

 The proteins that trigger the reaction are called allergens.
 The symptoms of an allergic reaction to food can range from mild (itchy mouth, a few hives) to severe (throat tightening, difficulty breathing).

-The eight major food allergens that are responsible for most of the serious food allergy reactions in South Africa are:
+The eight major food allergens that are responsible for most of the severe food allergy reactions in South Africa are:

 - tree nuts